MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-first-experiment-automated-ml.md

 In this automated machine learning tutorial, you used Azure Machine Learning's automated ML interface to create and deploy a classification model.
 For more information and next steps, see these resources:

 - Learn more about [automated machine learning](concept-automated-ml.md).
-- Learn about classification metrics and charts, see the [Evaluate automated machine learning experiment results](how-to-understand-automated-ml.md) article.
+- Learn about classification metrics and charts: [Evaluate automated machine learning experiment results](how-to-understand-automated-ml.md) article.
 - Learn more about [how to set up AutoML for NLP](how-to-auto-train-nlp-models.md).

 Also try automated machine learning for these other model types: